menu icon

 Crochet Garter Stitch

-• Finished crochet block stitch square.
+• Close up of the finished crochet block stitch swatch.

 Block Stitch in Crochet